-Hardware and physical security is the bedrock of a robust computer security strategy.
+Hardware and physical security is the bedrock of a robust cybersecurity strategy.
 This involves safeguarding the physical components of computing systems from unauthorized access and manipulation.
 Measures include the following.

 Access controls refer to security measures that regulate who or what can view or use resources in a computing environment.
 This includes user authentication, authorization, and permissions.